qmi03/hpc-mpi-rma-report/src/contents/c2/mpi.typ

 = Message Passing Interface (MPI)
-== MPI
+== Introduction
-MPI is a message-passing library interface specification - essentially a set of standard guidelines for both implementors and users of the parallel programming model.
+MPI @mpi41 is a message-passing library interface specification - essentially a set of standard guidelines for both implementors and users of the parallel programming model.
 In this programming paradigm, data traverses between the address spaces of different processes through cooperative operations - what we might call "hand-shakes" or "classical" message-passing techniques.

 Beyond the classical model, MPI extends its capabilities by offering:
 - Collective operations